juan-esteban-berger/spx_dashboard/README.md

 1. `001_build_containers.sh`: Builds Docker containers for all the data source components.
 2. `002_run_tests.sh`: Runs the test suite using pytest.
-3. `003_deploy_all.sh`: Deploys both the Streamlit and Tableau dashboards.
+3. `003_deploy_all.sh`: Deploys the React, Streamlit, and Tableau dashboards.

 To use these scripts: